GenericMappingTools/gmt/doc_modern/rst/source/GMT_Docs.rst

 for text whose letters extend below the baseline.

-The concept of anchor points extends to entire text paragraphs that you may want to typeset with :doc:`pstext`.
+The concept of anchor points extends to entire text paragraphs that you may want to typeset with :doc:`text`.

 A related point involves the
 footprint of the text and any background panel on the map.
 We determine